 Guide for laboratories applying for appointment as an analyst

-If you are considering applying for an appointment as a food analyst, first you will need to understand the requirements, systems and schemes managed by the Department of Agriculture and Water Resources.
+If you are considering applying for an appointment as a food analyst, first you will need to understand the requirements, systems and schemes managed by the Department of Agriculture, Water and the Environment.

 - the Imported Food Inspection Scheme (IFIS) and the testing of imported foods

 The steps to becoming an appointed analyst under the Imported Food Control Act 1992 are as follows: